fleschutz/PowerShell/Docs/cd-home.md

 ## cd-home.ps1 - Sets the working directory to the user's home directory

-This script changes the working directory to the user's home directory.
+This PowerShell script changes the working directory to the user's home directory.

 ## Parameters
 ```powershell